r4f4ss/zipfs-specs/README.md

 type CompressedFile struct {
 	Name       String
 	Dictionary CID
-	Length     uint64
 	Data       [Byte]
 }
 ```
 - Name is the name of the original file.
 - Dictionary is the dictionary containing the file segments, represented by a CID that addresses it on the IPFS network.
-- Length is the length of the file, expressed as the number of Huffman codes, or equivalently, the number of segments.
 - Data are the Huffman codes that make up the file.
 The codes are packed (concatenated) and may receive final padding to complete a byte array.

 ## License